-BAFFINLAND'S CORPORATE POLICIES 2
+2 BAFFINLAND'S CORPORATE POLICIES

 Baffinland's Sustainable Development Policy (BAF-PH1-800-POL-0002) identifies Baffinland's commitment internally and to the public to operate in a manner that is environmentally responsible, safe, fiscally responsible and respectful of the cultural values and legal rights of Inuit.
-The Sustainable Development Policy is provided in Appendix A.

 Baffinland's Health, Safety and Environment Policy (BAF-PH1-800-POL-0001) is the company's commitment to achieve a safe, health and environmentally responsible workplace.
-The policy is provided in Appendix A.

-All employees and contractors are expected to comply with the contents of both above mentioned policies.
+All employees and contractors are expected to comply with the contents of both above mentioned policies, which are included in Appendix A.